ContactEngineering/ContactMechanics/docs/usage.rst

 Operations on topographies can be analysis functions that compute some value or property, such as the root mean square height of the topography, or pipeline functions that compute a new topography, e.g. a detrended one, from the current topography.
-Both are described in the following.
+Both are described in the section :ref:`analysis-functions` below.

 Data Orientation
 ++++++++++++++++